-If you simply want to audition new sounds created by others and load them onto your pedal, or change the order of your pedal's sounds, first connect your FI to your computer as shown on the following page, then go straight to the section on the Manager further below that.
+If you simply want to audition new sounds created by others and load them onto your pedal, or change the order of your pedal's sounds, first connect your FI4 to your computer as shown on the following page, then go straight to the section on the Manager further below.

-If you want to edit sounds or create your own then you will need to use the Editor2.
+If you want to edit sounds or create your own then you will need to use the Editor6.
 Study the various blocks of the Editor Parameters section.
 There is a lot of information there so you may need to keep referring back to it until you have a firm grasp.
 The sections are laid out clearly, logically and with examples where necessary, so this should hopefully help you to digest the information more easily.
 (The Building Your First Sound and Tutorials sections will further help with this.)

-2 The Editor is not a VST; it produces no sound by itself.
-You must connect the FI to hear any sound.
+6 The Editor is not a VST; it produces no sound by itself.
+You must connect the FI4 to hear any sound.

-Installing the Future Impact v3 Editor Suite
+Installing the Future Impact V4 Editor Suite

-Go to http://pandamidi.com/support and download the latest FI v3 Editor Suite software package.
+Go to http://pandamidi.com/support and download the latest FI4 Editor Suite software package.
 Once you have downloaded it, locate it on your computer.

-- Windows: Unzip the downloaded folder then double-click FIEditorSetup.exe and follow the on-screen instructions. - Mac: Open the file FIEditor.dmg either by double-clicking it or by right-clicking it and choosing Open With>Disk Image Mounter from the pop-up menu.
+- Windows: Unzip the downloaded folder then double-click FlEditor4Setup.exe and follow the on-screen instructions. - Mac: Open the file FlEditor4.dmg either by double-clicking it or by right-clicking it and choosing Open With>Disk Image Mounter from the pop-up menu.
 Once the DMG file has been verified, it will open automatically.
-Now drag the FIEditor program into the Applications folder.
+Now drag the FlEditor4 program into the Applications folder.

-Connecting to the Future Impact v3 Editor Suite
+Connecting to the Future Impact V4 Editor Suite

-First connect your compatible interface to your computer, then launch the Editor Suite.
-In the Menu Bar located along the top of the screen, click MIDI>Preferences to open the MIDI Device Settings box (shown below).
+Connect your interface to your computer and launch the Editor Suite.
+In the Menu Bar at the top of the screen, click MIDI>Preferences to open the MIDI Device Settings box.